 Prior to his time at Southern Miss, Queck was a two-sport standout at St. Cloud State University in Minnesota where he lettered two years in football as a wide receiver and four in track and field, competing in the 100m, 200m and 400m sprints.
 While at St. Cloud, he also was part of the 4 x 100m relay team that won the conference championship.
 Queck earned all-conference honors three times during his collegiate career.

-In high school, Queck was a standout at Annadale HS, where he lettered in football, basketball and track.
+In high school, Queck was a standout at Annandale HS, where he lettered in football, basketball and track.
 As a prep athlete he earned all-conference and all-area accolades.
-Competing in track and field, he helped Annadale to with three state championships.
+Competing in track and field, he helped Annandale to win three state championships.

 Queck received his bachelor's degree from St. Cloud University (2010) in broadcast journalism with a coaching minor and holds a MS degree from Southern Miss in coaching education.
+Queck is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association and is a USATF Level 1 Certified Coach.
 He is the son of Rev. Tom and Kathy Queck.